MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-extension-alias.md

 ## Install the alias extension

 The minimum required Azure CLI version to use the alias extension is **2.0.28**.
 To check your CLI version, run `az --version`.
-If you need to update your installation,  follow the instructions in [Install the Azure CLI 2.0](./install-azure-cli.md).
+If you need to update your installation,  follow the instructions in [Install the Azure CLI](./install-azure-cli.md).

 Install the extension with the [az extension add](/cli/azure/extension#az-extension-add) command.